-At HERO+, we offer workshops as extra-curricular opportunities for pupils which are in alignment with the Ofsted recommendation for personal development.
-Our workshops help to foster self-awareness, mindfulness, critical thinking and pro-social behaviour.
-Each workshop content interlinks with each other, but can be also booked as standalone.
+At HERO+, we did offer workshops as extra-curricular opportunities for pupils which were in alignment with the Ofsted recommendation for personal development.
+We are no longer facilitating these workshops.
+We will soon announce a new series of content for a new target audience.
+Our offering will remain to foster self-awareness, mindfulness, critical thinking and pro-social behavior, but with a different twist.
+Stay tuned and visit regularly for new updates.

 Whether you wish for your students to explore their potential and embrace failure, your teachers to understand the exact science required to learn a new skill, or for your employees to be more confident, fulfilled, and productive, this lesson can help.
 Research by world-renowned psychologist, Dr.Carol Dweckshows that our mindset- the set of beliefs we have about whether our abilities can be grown or changed - profoundly impact the way we work, play, explore, and live.
 Trainees will learn why limiting beliefs occur, how they can be changed, and what meaningful strategies they can use to take their skills to the next level.
 This discussion is held in the context of improving the world, increasing trainees' beliefs that their daily efforts to navigate challenges and failures and seek triumphs are valid and that doing these things can help make the world a better place.
 Available now.
 Powered by HIP.